cakephp/docs/en/appendices/new-features-in-cakephp-2-2.rst

 - A new config parameter 'Config.timezone' is available which you can set to user's timezone string. eg. You can do ``Configure::write('Config.timezone', 'Europe/Paris')``.
-    If a method of ``CakeTime`` class is called with ``$timezone`` parameter as null and 'Config.timezone' is set, then thevalue of 'Config.timezone' will be used.
+    If a method of ``CakeTime`` class is called with ``$timezone`` parameter as null and 'Config.timezone' is set, then the value of 'Config.timezone' will be used.
 This feature allows you to set user's timezone just once instead of passing it each time in function calls.

 Dispatcher Filters